Information for current students

 Work on Campus

-Students can transfer to the College of Health Professions with 12 credits, 3.0 GPA, and 1 pre-requisite science completed.
-Admitted students will be considered pre-admits to their desired major and will receive advising from the College of Health Professions’ Student Success Center in Mary Gladwin Hall 313.
-Once the student meets or is in progress to complete the first year requirements with a 3.0 GPA and a C or better, then the student will be eligible to apply for the Didactic Program.
-Students admitted to the program will be assigned a faculty adviser.
+Students can transfer to the College of Health and Human Sciences with 12 credits, 3.0 GPA, and 1 pre-requisite science completed.
+Admitted students will be considered pre-admits to their desired major and will receive advising from the College of Health and Human Sciences Student Success Center in Mary Gladwin Hall 313.
+Once the student meets or is in progress to complete the first year requirements with a 3.0 GPA and a C or better, then the student will be eligible to apply to a nutrition/dietetics major.
+Students admitted to the program will be assigned a faculty advisor.

 To speak with an academic advisor, please contact: